apriltuesday/eva-opentargets/clinvar-variant-types/README.md

 ### Complex clinical significance levels

-This is the part not shown on the diagram for readability:
+This is simply the part of the distribution which is not shown on the diagram above for readability.

 Clinical significance|Count
 :--|:--